to the Past

 The nice lady gladly led Leonard and Stephanie to the door of Theresa

-Vaughn's dressing room, where she stopped in
+Vaughn's dressing room, then she stopped

-front of it, gave it three
+in front of it, gave it three

 raps and called out, "Miss Vaughn, I met a couple of people who need